 Valerie Blanc, PhD, LMHC, BC-DMT, CMA, has been a part of the Lesley dance/movement therapy specialization faculty since 2011 and as a core faculty since 2018.
 She is currently the Coordinator of the Dance/Movement Therapy specialization working with a vibrant team of innovative educators.
 She teaches in both the on campus and hybrid low residency distance learning programs and was a part of the design team to create the low residency curriculum.
 Her teaching work includes the DMT Theories courses, Clinical Applications and Supervision, and the span of Body Movement Observation courses.
 She has been an integral part of curricular redesign in these courses, with a focus on diversity, equity, and inclusion within the dance/movement therapy pedagogy both at Lesley and nationally.

-Currently, Valerie is a dance/movement therapist in private practice specializing in work with young children and their families, as well as clinical supervision.
-Her clinical experience has centered around work with children with a focus on attachment patterns and sensory integration, particularly with the deaf population.
-She has extensive experience in inpatient psychiatric work with children and adolescents, as well as community mental health support.
+Currently, Valerie is a dance/movement therapist in private practice specializing in work with young children and their families as well as and clinical supervision.
+Her clinical experience has centered around work with children with a focus on work with attachment patterns and sensory integration work- especially with the deaf population.
+She has extensive experience in inpatient psychiatric work with children and adolescents as well as community mental health support.
 She worked for 13 years with the Boston Children’s Foundation implementing the Rainbowdance and CBI programs in acute trauma response and resiliency building utilizing the expressive therapies.
-She acted as a lead trainer in the Rainbowdance and CBI programs, traveling to Taiwan, Mississippi, and New Jersey in response to acute disasters in these areas.
+She acted as a lead trainer in the Rainbowdance and CBI programs, traveling to Taiwan, Mississippi, and New Jersey in response to acute natural disasters in these areas.

-Valerie grew up in Massachusetts where she now lives with her husband and two children.
-She is active in the arts community in Cambridge and dances with the Guardians of Isadora dance group, which carries on the legacy of Isadora Duncan.
+Valerie grew up in Massachusetts where she now lives with her husband, two children, and pug.
+She is active in the arts community in Cambridge and dances with the Guardians of Isadora dance group who perform the repertoire of Isadora Duncan.